 Problems With Bird Leucism

 While leucism can be unusual and exciting for a birder to see, birds with the condition face special challenges in the wild.
 Lighter plumage may rob the birds of protective camouflage and make them more vulnerable to predators such as hawks and feral cats.
 Because plumage colors play an important role in courtship rituals, birds with leucism may be unable to find strong, healthy mates.
-Melanin is also an important structural component of feathers, and birds with extensive leucism have weaker feathers that will wear out more swiftly, making flight more difficult and eliminating some of the bird’s insulation against harsh weather.
-White feathers also reflect heat more efficiently, which can be fatal for birds that rely on sunbathing and solar radiation for heat in northern climates.
+Melanin is also an important structural component of feathers, and birds with extensive leucism have weaker feathers.
+This means the leucistic feathers will wear out more swiftly, making flying more difficult and eliminating some of the bird’s insulation against harsh weather.
+White feathers also reflect heat more efficiently, which can be fatal for birds that rely on sunbathing and solar radiation to keep warm in northern climates.

 Because so many birders rely on plumage colors and patterns for bird identification, seeing an unusual bird with lighter colors or white patches can initially be confusing.
 By understanding what leucism is and how it can affect birds, birders can better appreciate the great variety of avian life they see.